isomerpages/nlb-sure/_read-to-be-sure/2h-rtbs02-conversations.md

 <details> <summary><b>About the Speakers and Moderator</b></summary>
     <p> <b>Dr Cherie Chan</b> is a clinical psychologist at Thrive Family.
 She is registered with the Singapore Register of Psychologist (SRP) and is an SRP approved clinical supervisor.
 With nearly a decade of experience in public and private mental health settings across Singapore and Australia, Cherie has worked extensively with adolescents and adults presenting with a range of psychological issues.
 She is the current President of the Singapore Psychological Society and holds various roles in the international psychology scene including being the Secretary for the Asia Pacific Psychology Alliance (APPA), and represents psychologists in Singapore as a member of the ASEAN Regional Union of Psychological Societies (ARUPS).</p>
 <p><b>Quanda Ong</b> is the founder and CEO at Gnome & Bow, renowned for its unique bags and wallet designs inspired by storybook classics.
 Over the years, Quanda has grown his brand’s presence to 9 countries and over 40 point-of-sales internationally.
 He was awarded as Finalist for Designer of the Year (Accessories) in 2017 and has successfully launched numerous collaborative collections with global corporations such as American Express, Tiger Beer and Knight Frank.</p>
-    <p><b>Noor Soeb (Norah)</b> is one half of the duo, 2TravellingAunties who travelled to 3 continents, 27 countries in 2 years from 2019 till 2021.
-Norah chose the road less trodden, driving and living in a motorhome through Europe, United Kingdom, North Africa and Turkey, while smashing stereotypes with every mile on the clock.
-5 lockdowns, multiple PCR tests and denied entries at borders despite having the second most powerful passport in the world, Norah is planning and preparing her next road adventure.</p>
+    <p><b>Susie Chua</b> is one half of the duo, 2TravellingAunties who travelled to 3 continents, 27 countries in 2 years.
+In 2019 Susie chose to leave her corporate world and travelled the road less trodden living in a motorhome through Europe, United Kingdom, North Africa and Turkey, while smashing stereotypes with every mile on the clock.
+Five lockdowns, multiple PCR tests and many denied entries at borders did not slow her down.
+The 2TravellingAunties are planning and preparing their next road adventure, The Americas.</p>
 <p><b>Sean Tan</b> is the Outreach Director at Debate Association (Singapore) and a second year student at Singapore Polytechnic.
 Sean has represented his school in debating tournaments around the world and adjudicated at local tournaments, including the Singapore Secondary Schools Debating Championship and NYP's Inter-school Tournament.
 Since joining DA(S), Sean has worked on several projects including Youth Debate Open and December Debate Camp.
 In school, Sean is the President of the Singapore Polytechnic Debating Club, conducting weekly trainings for aspiring debaters.    </p></details>